 The first thing to do is to determine which golf wedges you are going to carry in your bag.
 The key differences between the wedges are in their loft and their bounce angles.
 Irons are designed to have 4 degrees of loft between each club.
 If you have a pitching wedge that is 48 degrees then your 9 iron will likely have 44 degrees.
 The bounce angle is the amount the trailing edge of the club is lower than the leading edge when the club is on the ground.
 Bounce is great for soft sand but is tough when you on a firm tight lie.

-There are sveral wedges that a player can add to their bag.
+There are several wedges that a player can add to their bag.
 As listed in the question there is a pitching, sand, gap and lob wege.
 There are many players out there that are still playing all their short game shots with one wedge (pitching).
 I would certainly recommend that the first wedge they add is a sand wedge.
 It truly is one of the most versatile clubs you can have.
 It is the golf wedge that is designed with the most bounce and therefore is typically the most effective for sand shots.
 It also has 55-56 degrees of loft and therefore has two clubs more loft than your pitching wedge.
 This will help you hit shots higher and softer around the green.
 Now the gap wedge was invented to fill the loft gap between the pitching wedge and sand wedge.
 It usually has 52 degrees of loft and helps with distance control shots into the green.
 It is a useful club because it allows players to make a full swing when they might have had cut down a pitching wedge or swing too hard with a sand wedge.
 The last wedge is the lob wedge.
 It typically has 60 degrees of loft and is brilliant for shots around the green where you don't have a lot of green to work with and you need to hit the ball high and land it really softly.

 So what do you carry considering that you can only carry 14 clubs in your bag?
-Personally I carry a pitching, sand and lob wedge.
+Personally I carry three golf wedges; a pitching, sand and lob wedge.
 I prefer to have the extra loft around the green.
 I don't often find myself in an awkward yardage where I would need the gap wedge.
 I would rather carry something else.
 Another thing to consider is the type of course you are playing.
 I was an assistant pro at a course where every single green was elevated.
 This meant that if you missed the green there was no simple chip shots.
 It was imperative to have high lofted wedges in order to hit all the shots around those greens.
 If you are adding or removing clubs, consider what types of short games shots you will need to play to get around our course.

 Simply put this is practice, practice, practice.
 Every player who wants to be effective with their wedges has to know what they can do with each of those clubs.
 Here are a few drills and concepts that may help you with your shot selection.